COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/outputs.rst

         just_hits = results[results.is_hit]

-    which masks the class just like you would with a :class:`~cosmic.output.COSMICOutput`.
+    which masks the class just like you would with a :class:`~cosmic.output.COSMICOutput` (see :ref:`analysis_interface` if you're not familiar).
     Be aware you likely still need the full population for access to the weights (we'll cover weights below).

 General metadata
 ----------------